 “The Happiness Advantage” by Shawn Achor

-Discusses how happiness fuels success, aligning with the article’s focus on prioritizing self-care for overall wellbeing.
+Discusses how happiness fuels success with a focus on prioritizing self-care for overall wellbeing.

 “The Book of Joy” by Dalai Lama and Desmond Tutu